hreyesm/google-forms-automation/README.md

 #### URL

 Due to how Cypress redirects to web pages, the URL to be included in the JSON file **should not be abbreviated**.
 For example, a valid URL would be https://docs.google.com/forms/d/e/1FAIpQLSfZOj6_2ryFbvfrzTyCUT6prKCP7blBJpq9SIJnwPFl4X9hRQ/viewform?usp=sf_link, while an invalid one would be https://forms.gle/2vXJ9zTJdR664c9TA.
-Feel free to use the first one to test the script yourself.

 #### Questions

-The format of the questions to be included in the JSON file will vary depending on the nature of their respective answers. **Questions must be added to the** `"questions"` **array in the exact order they appear on the original form.**
+The format of the questions to be included in the JSON file will vary depending on the nature of their respective answers. **Questions must be added to the** `"questions"` **array in the exact order they appear on the original form.** Fill patterns can be fixed or probabilistic:

-- **Fixed Fill Pattern:** Can only be filled out from a fixed value.
+- **Fixed Fill Pattern:** Can only be filled out from a predefined fixed value.
+The following question types support a fixed fill pattern:

   - Short Answer